BlessOE/SAAD-Architecture-Decision-Records/system-architecture/architectural-style.md

 How the architecture of the system will be designed.

 ## Decision
-Microservices architecture will be used to develop this system
+A mix of client-server and service oriented architecture will be used to develop this system

 #### Other possible architectures
 - Event Driven